brunompacheco/brunompacheco.github.io/_drafts/2023-06-27-literature-review-ml4co-2.md

 and feed the model with $$\pi^{-1}(I)$$.
 <!-- This is easily done when we are interested in _parameterized_ problems, in which case $$\lambda$$ is simply the vector of parameters of the problem. -->
-Anderson, Turner and Koch<d-cite key="anderson_generative_2022"></d-cite> exploit the parameterized nature of their problem of interest and define $$\lambda$$ as the vector of parameters.
+Anderson, Turner and Koch<d-cite key="anderson_generative_2022"></d-cite> exploit the parameterized nature of their problem, i.e., they formulate the optimization problem as a function of "problem-defining parameters"<d-cite key="anderson_generative_2022"></d-cite>, which are then used as the feature fector.
-This way, the mapping $$\pi$$ is easily obtained (and computable).
+Since the set of instances of interest (within all possible MILP instances) is defined by the problem-defining parameters, the unique mapping is secured.

-Feature vectors can also be obtained through feature engineering.
+If the problem-defining parameters are not available (or are not expressive enough), e.g., $$\mathcal{I}$$ comes from historical data, feature vectors can be obtained through feature engineering.
-The resulting space of features can be seen as an "approximate" coordinate space.
+In this case, the resulting space of features can be seen as an "approximate" coordinate space of $$\mathcal{I}$$.
 Multiple works have proposed handcrafted features to represent instances of the problem of interest <d-cite key="alvarez_supervised_2014,alvarez_machine_2017,Khalil2016724,liberto_dash_2016,kruber_learning_2017"></d-cite>.
 The engineered features can be designed to be invariant to permutations of the constraints/variables of the problem and also be invariant to problem size, which increases significantly the amount of problems a machine learning model can be applied to.